ashleymcnamara/learn_to_code/README.md

 - **[MIT OpenCourseWare](http://ocw.mit.edu/index.htm)** - static course materials taught at MIT.
 Unless otherwise noted, most content from this website tends to be very rigorous and fast-paced.
 - **[Khan Academy](https://www.khanacademy.org/)** - contains a few courses on programming and computer science; does contain many more courses on all kinds of topics (especially math).
 - **[Stanford Engineering Everywhere](http://see.stanford.edu/see/courses.aspx)** - static course materials taught at Stanford.
+- **[Learn Code](https://www.youtube.com/learncodeacademy/)** - offers free online courses hosted on YouTube focusing primarily on greater JavaScript ecosystem.
+Covers everything from basic JavaScript, front end Web Apps, NodeJS and some of the more popular frameworks.
+Also covers other topics such as basic Git usage, and SSH.
+- **[Do What You Love (DWYL)](https://github.com/dwyl)** - over 150 tutorials in the form of Github repositories, covering languages such as JavaScript, HTML5, Elixir and Elm; platforms like AWS, Digital Ocean, and Azure; other tools like CodeShip and Github; and also covering basics on architecture, security, and test driven design

 The following websites also contain a wide variety of tutorials for many different topics, but require payment and registration before you can access their courses.

 - **[Team Treehouse](http://teamtreehouse.com/)** - focuses on web and iOS development.